Gal Gun

 Gal Gun was first released on Xbox 360 on January 27, 2011, followed by a PlayStation 3 port a year later.
 A sequel, Gal Gun: Double Peace, was released in Japan for PlayStation 4 and PlayStation Vita in 2015, and a remastered version titled was released in Japan and Asia for Nintendo Switch on January 28, 2021, and in North America and Europe on February 12.
 A Windows version was also released worldwide on the same date.

+A spin-off series, Gal Guardians, was first released in 2023 and revolves around the demon hunting miko heroines of Double Peace, taking on the monsters of hell in gothic, Castlevania inspired games, albeit, with the series' trademark humor.

 Gameplay

 The player moves a reticle on the screen to fire at schoolgirls running towards the player.
 A girl on the centre-right has just been shot at her weak spot as indicated by an "Ecstasy Shot!!" pop-up on the right.
 The player's health, and the "Heart Gauge" can be seen on the lower right.

 Gal Gun is a rail shooter and bishōjo game.
 The player controls the protagonist, Tenzou, to shoot down his female classmates with "Pheromone Arrow", while he moves automatically through predetermined route on each stage.
 The player may use the analogue stick or mouse to move the reticle on the screen.
 Girls run toward the player attempting to profess their love via notes or screams that must be prevented by firing at them.
 If player fails to do so, this results in damage to his health.
 The girls who have been shot receive euphoria, subduing them in process.
 Each girl has their own weak point in their body that results in an "Ecstasy Shot", subduing them immediately if shot.
 As the game progresses through each stage, the player may confront female teachers that must be shot multiple times, making them harder to subdue.

 During "Doki Doki Mode", the player zooms in and shoots at the selected part of the girl, which fills the gauge on the left.
 This mode is often the main subject of censorship, as well the controversy regarding rewarding players for "sexualising" in-game girls.